-The next step is to trim all of these to root level using the very helpful URL trimming tool at SEOweather.
+The next step is to trim all of these to the root level using the beneficial URL trimming tool at SEOweather.
 Once we’ve done that, head over to Random.org’s list randomizer and put the URLs in a random order (this will be explained shortly.)

 Now we’re ready to visit Clique Hunter.
-Before pressing the ‘hunt’ button we need to remove three of the sites, as this would otherwise take us over the 10 site limit.
+Before pressing the ‘hunt’ button, we need to remove three of the sites, as this would otherwise take us over the ten-site limit.

 Once the report has finished running, it will look like this:

-Next, select ‘download data’ and save it as a CSV file.
-Once the report has finished downloading, re-randomise the list and repeat the process a few more times.
-We want to do this so that we have a good enough cross-section of links between all the various domains.
+Next, select ‘download data and save it as a CSV file.
+Once the report had finished downloading, re-randomized the list and repeated the process a few more times.
+We want to do this to have a good enough cross-section of links between all the various domains.

-Now, we need to create a new folder on the desktop and put all the downloaded files in it.
+We need to create a new folder on the desktop and put all the downloaded files in it.
 Next, create a blank CSV file in the same folder.
-We’re now going to use the command prompt to combine all of the CSV files together.
+We’re now going to use the command prompt to combine all of the CSV files.
 Open it up and use the following sequence of commands: